Are you looking to jump-start a new initiative in your congregation?

 The Five Practices program is a catalyst for implementing the change you want for your congregation.
 You will learn a process that can help you identify and achieve your ministry vision.
 Applicable to small or large projects, short-term or long-term change, the Five Practices process sparks ideas, as well as energy.

 This facilitated program helps you stay on track, and ensures that there is follow through to achieving your vision for change.
-In addition to the Kick-off Event, you will have guidance from a trained facilitator over six at-home sessions as you move through the process.
+You will have guidance from a trained facilitator over six at-home sessions as you move through the process.

 This program is based on the book Five Practices of Fruitful Congregations, which focuses on the five essential activities of vital, healthy churches.
 The Five Practices are: